Jungle Fever: Plot

-At Drew's workplace, Flipper attempts to reconcile but Drew kicks him out, feeling he was only attracted to her for being half-white, and that Flipper was searching for a white woman as he was a successful black man.
-Flipper and Angie move into an apartment in Greenwich Village where they encounter discrimination for being a mixed-race couple, such as being insulted by a waitress named LaShawn, chastisement from The Good Reverend, and financial issues.

-After some play fighting, Flipper gets restrained by two policemen (the same ones who killed Radio Raheem two years prior) who receive a call that he was attacking Angie.
-The couple's issues are compounded by Flipper's feelings for his family and Angie wanting to have children of her own, causing their split.
-Echoing what Cyrus told him earlier, Flipper tells Angie their relationship has been based on sexual racial myths and not love.
-Angie, although upset, accepts that the relationship has run it's course.
+Flipper attempts to reconcile with Drew at her workplace by bringing her flowers, but Drew declines, feeling he was only attracted to her for being half-white.
+He and Angie move into an apartment in Greenwich Village, where they encounter discrimination for being a mixed-race couple, such as insults from a waitress named LaShawn at a local restaurant, chastisement from the Good Reverend during the couple's dinner with his parents, and financial issues.
+One night, Flipper is restrained and almost arrested by two policemen who receive a wrongful report that he was attacking Angie.
+The couple's issues are compounded by Flipper's feelings for his family and her wanting to have children of her own, causing their split.
+Echoing Cyrus's earlier words, Flipper tells Angie their relationship has been based on sexual racial myths and not love.
+Angie, although upset, accepts that the affair has ultimately run its course.

-Later, Flipper's crack-addicted brother Gator steals and sells Lucinda's TV for crack.
-Searching all over Harlem, Flipper eventually finds him in a crack house and exasperatedly disowns him.

-Soon after, Gator returns to his parents' house to ask for money and, after Lucinda refuses, begins ransacking the home.
-His erratic behavior ignites an altercation that ends with The Good Reverend proclaiming angrily that his son is "evil and better off dead" before shooting him.
-Gator collapses and dies in Lucinda's arms as The Good Reverend watches remorsefully.
+Later, Flipper's crack-addicted brother Gator steals and sells Lucinda's TV for drugs.
+Searching all over Harlem, Flipper eventually locates him in a crack house and exasperatedly disowns him.
+Soon afterwards, Gator returns to his parents' house to ask for money and, after Lucinda refuses, begins ransacking the home.
+His erratic behavior ignites an altercation that ends with the Good Reverend angrily disowning him before shooting him with a handgun.
+Gator collapses and dies in Lucinda's arms as the Good Reverend watches remorsefully.

-Meanwhile, Paulie's racist Italian-American friends mock him for having lost his girlfriend to a black man.
-He asks one of his customers, a friendly black woman named Orin Goode, out on a date.
-This angers his father, whom he defiantly ignores.
-En route to meet Orin, Paulie is assaulted viciously by his other customers for attempting an interracial relationship.
+Meanwhile, Paulie's racist Italian-American friends mock the end of his engagement.
+Defying his father, Paulie asks one of his customers, a friendly black woman named Orin Goode, out on a date, to her bewilderment.
+En route to meet Orin, his other customers viciously assault him for attempting an interracial relationship.
 Although badly beaten, Paulie still arrives for his date with Orin.

-Mike reluctantly allows Angie to return home, and Flipper unsuccessfully tries to mend his relationship with Drew.
-As Flipper leaves from his apartment, a young crack-addicted prostitute propositions him, and in response, Flipper throws his arms around her and cries out in anguished torment.
+Mike reluctantly allows Angie to return home, and Flipper, unaware of his own family tragedy, unsuccessfully tries to mend his relationship with Drew.
+As Flipper leaves from his apartment, a young crack-addicted prostitute propositions him; in response, Flipper embraces her and cries out in anguished torment.